anushkakulk/reversi/docs/README.md

 Has the ability to draw itself on the canvas, and translates the model tile's q,r,s coordinates into pixel x,y coordinates.

-#### ICanvasEvent Interface
-Represents any event that can happen on the canvas

 ## View Example